hogg101/MikroTik-base-config/readme.md

 ## Scripts

-Currently this script just contains a script that will automatically update the WAN IP using NoIP’s DDNS service.
+Currently this script just contains a RouterOS script that will automatically update the WAN IP using NoIP’s DDNS service.
 It also contains a scheduler that will run it every hour.